RailsEventStore/rails_event_store/ruby_event_store_rom_sql/README.md

 A ROM-based implementation of events repository for [Ruby Event Store](https://github.com/RailsEventStore/rails_event_store).

-This is an alternative ActiveRecord `EventRepository` used in `rails_event_store` gem.
+This version of the ROM adapter supports [rom-sql](https://github.com/rom-rb/rom-sql) at this time.
+It is an alternative to the ActiveRecord `EventRepository` implementation used in `rails_event_store` gem.

-This version of the ROM adapter uses [rom-sql](https://github.com/rom-rb/rom-sql) and will be updated to facilitate multiple backends for implementing other (non-SQL) data stores behind ROM's API interface.
+_Additonal backing stores via ROM are being tracked here: [#299](https://github.com/RailsEventStore/rails_event_store/issues/299)._

 ## Get started